-Not only were my parents fundamentalist Baptists, they were also members of the John Birch Society.
+Not only were my parents Fundamentalist Baptists, they were also members of the John Birch Society.
 While in California, my Mom actively campaigned for Barry Goldwater, and later, back in Ohio, she campaigned for George Wallace.
-Right wing religious and political beliefs were very much a part of my young life, so it should come as no surprise that I turned out to be a fire-breathing right-wing Republican and a fundamentalist Baptist preacher.
+Right-wing religious and political beliefs were very much a part of my young life, so it should come as no surprise that I turned out to be a fire-breathing right-wing Republican and a Fundamentalist Baptist preacher.

 Bethany seemed quite normal at first.
 It wasn’t until she was sixteen months old that we began to see things that worried us.
 Her development was slow and she couldn’t walk.
 One evening, we drove over to Charity Baptist Church in Beavercreek, Ohio to attend a Bible conference.
 The woman watching the nursery asked us about Bethany having Down Syndrome.
 Down Syndrome?
-Out little girl wasn’t retarded.
+Our little girl wasn’t retarded.
 How dare this woman even suggest that there was something wrong with our daughter.

 Bethany continued to struggle, reaching development stages months after infants and toddlers typically do.
 Finally, we went to see Dr. Fiorini.
 He suggested that we have Bethany genetically tested.
 We took her over to Ohio State University Hospital for the test and a few weeks later, just days before Bethany’s second birthday and the birth of our daughter Laura, we received a phone call from Dr. Fiorini.
 He told us the test results were back and he wanted to talk to us about them.
 He told us to come to his office after he finished seeing patients for the day and he would sit down and talk with us about the test results.

-An internist came in to talk with my wife and I. He told us that if my immune system didn’t pick up and fight there was nothing he could do.
+An internist came in to talk with my wife and me.
+He told us that if my immune system didn’t pick up and fight there was nothing he could do.
 Fortunately, my body fought back and I am here to write about it.
 My bout with mononucleosis dramatically altered my immune system, making me susceptible to bacterial and viral infection.
 A strange result of the mononucleosis was that my normal body temperature dropped from 98.6 to 97.0.
 I lost 50 pounds and was unable to preach for several months.

-Once I was back on my feet, Dr, Fiorini apologized to me for missing the mononucleosis.
+Once I was back on my feet, Dr. Fiorini apologized to me for missing the mononucleosis.
 I was shocked by his admission.
 He showed me true humility by admitting his mistake.
-I wish I could say that I immediately stopped hating Catholics and condemning them to hell, but it would be several years before I finally came to the place where I embraced everyone who called themselves a Christian.
-In late 1990’s, while pastoring Our Father’s House in West Unity, Ohio, I embraced what is commonly called the social gospel.
+I wish I could say that I immediately stopped hating Catholics and condemning them to Hell, but it would be several years before I finally came to the place where I embraced everyone who called themselves a Christian.
+In late 1990s, while pastoring Our Father’s House in West Unity, Ohio, I embraced what is commonly called the social gospel.
 Doctrine no longer mattered to me.
-Moving from a text oriented belief system, I began to focus on good works.
+Moving from a text-oriented belief system, I began to focus on good works.
 Tell me how you live.
-Better yet, show me, and in the showing, a Catholic doctor taught me what it really meant to be a Christian.
+Better yet, show me; and in the showing, a Catholic doctor taught me what it really meant to be a Christian.